kowshik1993/kowshik1993.github.io/_publications/gunshot_classification.md

 permalink: /publication/gunshot_classification
 excerpt: "A comparative study of convolutional, recurrent, and transformer architectures for fine-grained firearm identification from gunshot acoustic signatures."
 date: 2026-07-17
-venue: "Completed manuscript; planned for submission to a peer-reviewed conference"
 citation: "K. Chowdhury and P. Jiang, 'A Comparative Study of Convolutional, Recurrent, and Transformer Architectures with a Parameter-Efficient Patch Transformer,' unpublished manuscript, 2026."
 ---